full-void/data-science-concepts/README.md

 ## Model Evaluation and Refinement

-This notebook talks bout methods to evaluate a model.
+This notebook talks about methods to evaluate a model.
 It talks about:

 * Training and Testing
 * Evaluation with metrics (such as Jaccard Index, F1-score, RMSE or R-squared)